What is glioblastoma, the brain cancer John McCain has been diagnosed with?

-As the news traveled quickly about Senator John McCain's brain tumor diagnosis, CBS News chief medical correspondent joined CBSN's "Red & Blue" to explain what it means for the 80-year-old politician.
+As the news traveled quickly about Senator John McCain's brain tumor diagnosis, CBS News chief medical correspondent Dr. Jon LaPook joined CBSN's "Red & Blue" to explain what it means for the 80-year-old politician.

-LaPook said that this is "a primary brain tumor" which started in McCain's brain and that it didn't spread there from somewhere else.
-The recent diagnosis surprised LaPook because the senator was in the hospital Friday to remove a blood clot from above his right eye -- which at the surface seemed routine, LaPook said.
+LaPook said this is "a primary brain tumor" which started in McCain's brain, and that it didn't spread there from somewhere else.
+The diagnosis follows the senator's procedure on Friday to remove a blood clot from above his left eye.

+LaPook mentioned that he had been wondering why doctors were waiting for a pathology report before deciding on further treatment for McCain.
+He adds that the most likely possibility was metastatic melanoma, since McCain had battled that in the past.
+But it turned out to be a different cancer.

 "I was quite surprised to find out that it was glioblastoma ... a very serious type of brain tumor," LaPook added.
 "The problem with glioblastoma is at the time that it is discovered, there are almost always microscopic cells that have spread elsewhere in the brain because it spreads along the nerve cells."